loatietbohl/ticket-system/README.md

 ## Client

-Follows a chat approach, thread linked by email
+Follows a chat approach, thread linked by email.

 - Uses `vite` for fast compiling time.
 - Uses `react-query` to simplify requests and cache.